querqy/querqy-docs/docs/source/querqy/index.rst

 * Learn how to :doc:`configure a rewriter <rewriters>`
 * If you cannot wait to see rules for synonyms, boostings and filters, jump directly to the :ref:`Common Rules Rewriter <querqy-rewriters-common-rules>`!
-* Lean more about Querqy queries and see the :ref:`complete list of Querqy query parameters <querqy-more-about-queries>` .
+* Lean more about tuning search relevance with query parameters and see the :ref:`complete list of parameters <querqy-more-about-queries>` .

-..
-TODO jump to search relevance params